-The Council's Risk Management Strategy, which incorporates business continuity management, was further improved in 2011.
+The Council's Risk Management Strategy, which incorporates business continuity management, was further improved in 2011 and is subject to a full review that commenced in March 16 and is due to be concluded in 16/17.
 The Strategy clearly sets out the processes and responsibilities for managing risks across the authority and is supported by a Risk and Business Continuity Management Handbook.
 Risks are identified and registers comprehensively refreshed on an annual basis as part of the Service Planning process and are updated regularly at Departmental Management Team meetings.
 This enables risks to be associated clearly to objectives and priorities, providing management with valuable monthly reporting information and ensuring resources are targeted to the priorities and objectives most at risk.